 Small but bursting with flavor, capers are a beloved ingredient in a number of international dishes.
 In fact, capers often pop up in cuisine where you’d least expect them: fish, pasta, bagels with lox—the uses are endless.
 Nutritionally, capers are a good source of protein, vitamin A, and calcium.
 They’re also a vegan-friendly way to add a new dimension to a dish.
 But what is a caper?
 Read on to discover what this delectable food actually is and what to do with it.

 What Is a Caper?

-Simply put, a caper is a type of flower bud that is plucked before it blossoms.
+A caper is a type of flower bud that is plucked before it blossoms and used in a variety of dishes for its briny, tangy flavor.
 Capers come from the capparis spinosa plant that grows naturally in a variety of regions—including certain parts of Africa, Asia, the Mediterranean, and Australia (which explains why you’ll find the ingredient in such a wide variety of dishes).
 Once the caper buds are harvested, they’re cured or pickled, typically in a vinegar-based brine.
-This process gives them their distinctively briny, tangy flavor profile.

 How Are They Used?